 END V Center

-- Providing trainings for staff, faculty, health center personnel, law enforcement, and campus organizations
+- Trainings for staff, faculty, and campus organizations

-- Presentations, tailored to meet the needs of specific audiences
+- Presentations and guest lectures, tailored to meet the needs of specific audiences

 California University of Pennsylvania

 G45 Carter Hall, Box #80

 California, PA 15419

 Think You May be a Victim of Sexual Violence, Intimate Partner Violence or Stalking? - The nation's largest anti-sexual assault organization, RAINN, offers the National Sexual Assault Online Hotline.

 Help keep the Cal U campus and community safe and secure by reporting an anonymous tip to the California University Police Department.
 If you see or hear of something that could be potentially harmful to an individual or the campus click to report an anonymous tip, or call California University Police at 724-938-4299.